 Location, Location, Location

-Do you have any more tips for increasing yields in homegrown vegetable gardens?
+Do you have any more tips for high-yield vegetable gardening?
 Please share!